mikeos-tech/dictionary-sync/README.md

 It should work synchronising any set of files that are text based (else git won't be able to merge them) and that can be stored in a single folder structure.

 ---
+## Configuring the Application (*vim*)
+In my *.vimrc* file I have the following settings that set the language for the word lists that I use, that tell *vim* where to find/create the *spellfile* which is the personal dictionary, the list of words that I would like to be considered valid spelling.
+The last line turns the spelling on by default, rather than leaving it off.

+       set spelllang=en_gb
+       set spellfile=$HOME/.vim_spell/en.utf-8.add
+       set spell

 I use the *.gitignore* file, to ensure that only the text version of the dictionary is synchronised, so I have mapped a function key in *vim* that will regenerate the binary version of the dictionary when I press it.

         :map  <F4> :mkspell! ~/.vim_spell/en.utf-8.add

-The above line is added to my *.vimrc* file along with the configuration for the way I use the dictionary.

-When the **F4** key is pressed, the command mapped to the key becomes the current command and pressing Enter executes it.
+The above line is also included in my *.vimrc* file.
+It means that when the **F4** key is pressed, the command mapped to the key becomes the current command and pressing Enter executes it.
 This creates a binary dictionary file from the text file, that is up to date.

 ---

-## Setting it up
+## Setting up the synchronisation

 Because of  *Linux* permissions you will need to use *sudo* or be logged on as *root* to run most of the commands I suggest.